Awarding Qatar the World Cup a mistake - Blatter

 - Why are people protesting about the World Cup host?

-Blatter spent 17 years as Fifa president but was forced to step down in 2015 over allegations he unlawfully arranged a transfer of two million Swiss francs ($2.19m; £1.6m) to former Uefa president Michel Platini, who was also forced to resign from his position at Fifa.
+Blatter spent 17 years as Fifa president but was forced to step down in 2015 over allegations he unlawfully arranged a transfer of two million Swiss francs ($2.19m; £1.6m) to Platini, who was also forced to resign from his position at Fifa.

 He was originally banned from football by Fifa for eight years, later reduced to six, over the Platini payment.
 In March 2021 he then received an additional ban until 2028 for "various violations" of Fifa's code of ethics.